Conservation areas

 • special provision for the protection of trees

-Conservation area maps show the location of the conservation areas within the Wakefield district
+Conservation area maps show the location of the conservation areas within the Wakefield district.

-The Article 4 Directions PDF document explains about Article 4 directions which apply in some Conservation Areas
+The Article 4 Directions PDF document explains about Article 4 directions which apply in some Conservation Areas (Heath, St Johns and Whitwood Terrace)

 Properties affected by Article 4 designation PDF